MyLife-Services/mylife-documentation/alpha-team/internal-pilot-test-cases.md

 ## Known Issues

 - **Session timeout**: Upon session timeout the browser does not bring member to login screen, but leaves interface up as if it were working.
+- **Updating Memories Issues**: [GitHub Issue #369](https://github.com/MyLife-Services/mylife-maht/issues/369) outlines an instance of the problem, but on occasion the Biographer will fail to run the correct sequence to 1) Retrieve a Summary from MyLife, and b) Update that Summary with its new information.
+It will now let you know how far it got in the process, and I am actively working on this bug, there are a few different ways to fix it, and I want to make the most scalable decision.
+- **General Error Handling**: Altogether this is a mess and needs to be improved.
+Usually the last thing to get prioritized.

+### Issue Prioritization

+Please add here, or just above, any other issues or errors or features you deem important to be considered for fixes or incorporation into the platform.
+Then please use either the rest of this space or some ranking method of your choosing to let us know the importance of these various issues in your mind.

+---

 ## Appendix